 Few exceptions allow enrollment outside of an enrollment period, but it is important to enroll as soon as possible to avoid potential penalty fees.

 It is important to have the coverage and the benefit plan that best fits your budget and your needs.
-To sign up, add, change, or drop coverage, you need to talk with a Medicare agent so you can be prepared for these important time periods each year.
+To sign up, add, change, or drop coverage, you need to talk with a Medicare agent in Louisville, KY so you can be prepared for these important time periods each year.

 Don’t Wait to Sign Up for Drug Coverage

 Many Medicare eligible recipients go without their potentially life-saving medications because they can not afford them.
 Don’t let this happen to you.

 Medicare Part D can be an extremely beneficial addition to your Medicare Coverage.
 Finding the right plan at the right price will ensure you never go without your important prescription drugs.

 Talk to one of the friendly agents at Braden Insurance to find out more about how Medicare Part D can save you money.